-- Interviewer bias (gender, race, age, similarity to the interviewer, etc)
+- Interviewer bias (gender, race, age, similarity to the interviewer)

-- Confirmation bias (tendency of the interviewer to look for qualities in the candidate that confirm an initial bias formed on first impression)
+- Confirmation bias (tendency of interviewer to look for qualities in candidate that confirm an initial bias)

 - Inaccurate evaluation of candidates (candidates are not asked the same questions)

-- Violation of EEO or OFCCP compliance (illegal interview questions, partial interviewing)
+- Violation of EEO or OFCCP compliance (illegal interview questions, biased interviewing)

 - Inaccurate assessment candidates’ behavioral qualities and harder-to-measure traits

-There are a few key pieces of creating a structured interview process and then implementing structured interview questions.
-It takes a bit of preparation for each role, but the process is well worth it and gets easier and easier each time.
-The end result is a much more efficient hiring process that increases hiring manager satisfaction, gets you better candidates, loosens hiring bottlenecks and speeds up movement through the pipeline.
+There are a few key pieces of creating structured interview processes and implementing structured interview questions.
+Each role requires a small amount of preparation, but once the process is outlined, it can be scaled and used as a template for future hiring.
+The end result is a more efficient hiring process that increases hiring manager satisfaction, gets better candidates, loosens hiring bottlenecks and speeds movement through the pipeline.
 The main steps to take are: